benchub/tail-n-veil-n-mail/README.md

 noise", "bug 123", "utf8 errors") and also the regex filters used to do the grouping.
 Then it will start tailing a file and keep track of the syslog events in flight.

-When an event "completes" (either because that same syslog ID go reused, or because enough time passed since we last saw a line for that syslog ID), the completed event is passed to the regex filters that got loaded from the database during startup.
+When an event "completes" (either because that same syslog ID got reused, or because enough time passed since we last saw a line for that syslog ID), the completed event is passed to the regex filters that got loaded from the database during startup.
 The event is passed from filter to filter until one matches.
 When a regex filter matches a log event,